JAlharbi12/Phishing-website-detection/README.md

 To address these limitations, we propose the following contributions:

-1- We constructed a realistic and up-to-date dataset derived from publicly available phishing and legitimate websites, enriched with features independent of language and third-party services.
-This dataset contains 32 content-based features, including those that indicate JavaScript obfuscation derived from the structure of JavaScript code that has been statically parsed.
-We extracted these features from Hypertext Markup Language (HTML) structures, embedded JavaScript elements, and external JavaScript files directly from target sites using static parsing.
+1- We provide a specialize web content dataset containing 32 content-based features, including those that indicate JavaScript obfuscation through static parsing of publicly available phishing and legitimate websites.
+The features are independent of language and third-party services.

-2- We applied knowledge distillation from a tree-based model (XGBoost) to a neural network model (MLP) for web content analysis, which is a promising approach that has received limited attention in previous studies.
-This approach leverages the complementary strengths of both architectures to improve generalizability and bridge their individual performance gaps in phishing website detection.
+2- We introduce a knowledge distillation-based approach for web content-based phishing detection by transferring expertise from a high-performing XGBoost teacher model to a lightweight MLP student model, an approach that has received limited attention in previous studies.

-3- Our experimental results show that the proposed approach demonstrates a balance between accuracy and speed at low computational cost, with an average accuracy of 97.46% on the test set across five runs and an average computation time of 2.8516×10⁻⁶ seconds per website.
+The proposed model achieves **97.46%** accuracy on the test set across five runs with an average computation time of **2.8516×10⁻⁶ seconds** per website and a model size of **0.17 MB**, demonstrating high performance with low computational cost.

-The proposed model (student MLP) size: **0.17 MB** (lightweight and computationally efficient)
+### Reproducibility
+For reproducibility, all code files and the final processed dataset are provided as supplementary materials with the PeerJ Computer Science journal submission.

+**To quickly reproduce the reported results,** download the final dataset (*Final_dataset_32content_based_features.csv*) and run the model training notebook as follows:

+1- Ensure the required environment is set up as described in the Requirements section (using the local machine and installing model training requirements).

+2- Run the *Model_Training_Code_.ipynb*

+This will directly reproduce the training and evaluation results using the processed dataset.

 # Methodology

 ### Data Collection & Data Pre-processing:
 The dataset used in this study was collected from multiple sources.
-Legitimate URL data was obtained from publicly available datasets (e.g., [Kaggle](https://www.kaggle.com/datasets/bpmtips/46-million-domain-names-with-size-common-crawl) and [Mendeley Data)](https://doi.org/10.17632/n96ncsr5g4.1) , while phishing URLs were collected using the [PhishTank](https://phishtank.org) API.
+Legitimate URL data was obtained from publicly available datasets (e.g., Kaggle and Mendeley Data, while phishing URLs were collected using the PhishTank API.
 The API provides JSON reports of URLs, including both verified and unverified entries.
 Only URLs confirmed as live and verified phishing were retained.
 For phishing samples, web content was extracted using an API key in batches.
 Similarly, legitimate samples were also processed in batches.
 This approach was adopted to manage computational resources efficiently and to avoid interruptions or failures due to large volumes of requests.

 The collected data was then aggregated into a unified dataset.
 After feature extraction, the dataset contained: